scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   `Type` entities deliberately unspecified.
 For example, a producer may represent the signature of `T1` as `TypeType(List(), <Nothing>, <Any>)`.
   See [Types](#scala-type) for more information.
-* If present, context bounds and value bounds are desugared into parameters of the enclosing definition as described in [\[44\]][44] and are represented with corresponding `PARAMETER` symbols.
+* If present, context bounds and value bounds of type parameters are desugared into parameters of the enclosing definition as described in [\[44\]][44] and are represented with corresponding `PARAMETER` symbols.

 **Parameters** are represented with `PARAMETER` symbols.
 (There is no section in SLS dedicated to parameters, so we aggregate information about parameters from multiple sections).